 While we're still figuring things (all the things) out, we're simply trying to maintain what we already have.
 Right now, any spare moment is spent removing dead flower heads.
 We basically deadhead in our sleep, we've done so much of it.
 It's actually been a good task for the boys to get involved with, even if they are a bit forceful.
 Heads, stems, roots, they're not picky.

-You might have spotted on Instagram, that the roses went crazy a few weeks ago.
+The roses went crazy a few weeks ago.
 The bushes that run alongside the house and the climbers above the kitchen and living room windows were dripping with pinks, pale pinks and whites and the smell was divine.
 But they didn't thrive in the recent heat, poor little things.
 They've needed urgent cutting-back attention.

 So, forgive me, for not opting for something a little sexier when ManoMano asked if I wanted to choose an item or two from their amazing array of DIY, home improvement and gardening products.
 While we could have gone for a hot tub, gazebo, swimming pool, chic summer house, no, we were all over their ladder offerings.
 Specifically, these glassfibre industrial steps and this aluminium telescopic ladder.
 And in fairness, both have already proved invaluable.
 But I don't think we'll be asked to model for them any time soon.